-Degree: DEGREE in Business Administration and Innovation Management / DEGREE in Tourism and Leisure Management / DEGREE in Marketing and Digital Communities / DEGREE in Logistics and Maritime Business
+Degree: DEGREE in Business Administration and Innovation Management / DEGREE in Tourism and Leisure Management / DEGREE in Marketing and Digital Communities

-Year: First, Second, Third (Fourth)

-Term: First, Second, Third
+Year: First, Second, Third (Fourth) Term: First, Second.
+Third

-ECTS Credits: 6

-Teaching Staff: UPF Languages - Pompeu Fabra University

-Language of instruction: English

 English teaching, delivered as part of Tecnocampus Mataró-Maresme degrees, is structured in four courses of consecutive levels of study.